 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization, and infection control options, Dr. Betts, Dr. Wasielewski, Dr. Bartling, Dr. Cannavo and Dr. Peters are able to perform the procedure in a way that promotes quicker healing and minimizing pain.
+Thanks to rapidly advancing technology, new medicines, sterilization, and infection control options, Dr. Betts, Dr. Wasielewski, Dr. Bartling and Dr. Cannavo are able to perform the procedure in a way that promotes quicker healing and minimizing pain.

 Restore your beautiful smile today!

 Book an appointment or Call our offices for any questions.Schedule Appointments

 Prior to your wisdom teeth removal surgery we will send you home with very specific pre and post-surgical instructions so that you know what to expect.

 A few key items:

 - Don’t eat or drink the day of your procedure.
 (Pre-approved medications may be taken with a sip of water.)

 - Anesthesia: Most people prefer to be sedated for the procedure, however, we do offer a variety of levels of anesthesia to accommodate personal preferences.
 We are highly trained and experienced with anesthesia to provide you with a safe and comfortable experience.

 - Bring a Parent (or responsible adult): It is necessary that you bring a responsible adult with you to the office and that they remain with you throughout the day.
 We will not be able to release you alone.

 - Medications: Make sure you have your pain medications (over the counter and prescription if necessary) ready to go for when the anesthesia starts to wear off at home.